 "Manx Radio Isle Of Man"

 In 1959 the government of The Isle Of Man (The Tynwald) passed a bill to establish an independent commercially funded radio station for the island.
 It was thought that a radio station based on the island would greatly benefit the community and the economy.
 Although the Isle of Man is self governing, The Tynwald needed to apply to the UK authorities for a transmitting licence.
 The British government was (once again) very reluctant to issue such a licence, but eventually the necessary permissions were granted.
-The station went on air, initially on VHF / FM stereo only in June 1964 on 89.0 MHz from studios in a caravan just outside Douglas and a temporary aerial mast for the VHF transmitter was located next to the caravan.
+The station went on air, initially on VHF / FM stereo only in June 1964 on 89.0 MHz from studios in a caravan on Onchan Head just outside Douglas.
+A temporary aerial mast for the VHF transmitter was located next to the caravan.
 In October a medium wave transmitter was established on 188 meters (1594 kHz) using a mast at Foxdale.

 In 1965 the station moved to 'Broadcasting House', permanent studios on the Douglas seafront, additionally a second medium wavelength of 232 meters (1295 kHz) was allocated to Manx Radio to improve the coverage, which had been limited by the high frequency of the 188 meters (1595 kHz) service, however the 232m service could only be used during daylight hours, so listeners had to re-tune to 188 meters when darkness fell.
-The temporary v.h.f. mast was soon replaced with a permanent installation on Snaefell, and a relay station on 91.2 MHz in Douglas was opened in 1969.
+The temporary VHF mast was soon replaced with a permanent installation on Snaefell mountain, and a relay transmitting station, on 91.2 MHz, in Douglas was opened in 1969.
 The programmes from Manx Radio were not only popular on the island but also with listeners across the sea in Northern Britain who could tune in on medium wave.

 On April 20th 1964 the BBC started the BBC2 television service using a new standard called PAL (Phase Alternate Line) with 625 lines in the new UHF band and initially in black and white.
 The first programme was Play School, broadcast in the morning, unfortunately there was a power black-out in the afternoon when the station was due to launch officially, so the official launch actually took place the following day!
 In 1965 the BBC started the World Service, a short-wave radio service that took the place of the BBC Empire / overseas programme, the corporation was also experimenting with PAL colour television.